 The organization also runs Richmond Charter Academy, its first school to open outside Oakland.
-According to Delgado, all three charters require students to write an essay as part of the admission process.
+According to Delgado, all three charters required students to write an essay as part of the admission process.*

 However, Jorge Lopez, chief executive officer at Amethod Public Schools, said the essays are not part of any admission process.
 Students are asked to write about what they want to achieve at the school in these essays and submit them after enrollment, according to Lopez.

 Lopez questioned the premise of the ACLU study and called the results arbitrary.
 For instance, he noted that Richmond Charter Academy, founded in 2013, was not listed as a charter with exclusionary policies by ACLU despite sharing the same admission rules.

 “We have six different schools, and they all have the same admission policies,” Lopez said.

 Most California schools comply with the new admission rules listed in AB 1360, such as prioritizing siblings of existing students, residents of the district and children of teachers, staff and founders.
 But the hierarchy of preferences varies across charter schools in the district.